 I was recommended to watch an additional interview featuring Rob Hersov.
 Rob Hersov speaks out about the corruption in South Africa.
 Ruben & Charonike of GROOTFM 90.5 interviewed entrepreneur and billionaire, Rob Hersov regarding the current economic climate in South Africa.
 He shared his ideas and viable solutions for economic and political change.
 Rob predicts when the country might collapse.
 The major problem is the African National Congress (ANC) the ruling government in South Africa.
 Rob provides a solution in a great interview.
 “Russia destroys Ukraine, the ANC destroys South Africa, and both can be rebuilt.”
 The EFF (Economic Freedom Fighters, or cynically Everything for Free) is worse than the ANC.
 “Our ANC cabinet is a cabinet of clowns.
 Young South Africans are crazy to stay in the country, get business or technical experience and skills overseas, and return when you can make a difference if the country is ready for change.”

 Day 1 Tuesday, February 28, 2023, air travel

 To say that my day started off badly is an understatement.
 While packing my last few things, I got an email from Hotel Verde, my hotel accommodation in Cape Town for tomorrow night.
-They inform me that I have two days of accommodation reserved, and if I do not pay my account in full immediately, they will cancel my room.
+They informed me that I had two days of accommodation reserved, and if I did not pay my account in full immediately, they would cancel my room.

 The good news is that we woke to clear skies in New Berlin, Wisconsin, with a slight wind, and temperatures above freezing.
 This comes after a week where we had rainstorms that set an all-time record for a single day, breaking a record that dates to 1835.
 We experienced snow and ice, but now all is calm.
 Linda and I got in a 40-minute walk before setting off to the airport.